ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 We begin the analysis from consideration of data types.
 And first it is necessary to notice that ECMAScript distinguishes entities on primitive values and objects.
 Therefore the phrase “everything in JavaScript is an object” sometimes arising in various articles, is not correct (is not full).
 Primitive values concern to a data of certain types which we should discuss in detail.

-Though ECMAScript is the dynamic, weakly typed language with “duck” typing, and automatic type conversion, it nevertheless has certain data types.
+Though ECMAScript is a dynamic, weakly typed language with “duck” typing, and automatic type conversion, it nevertheless has certain data types.
 That is, at one moment, an object belongs to one concrete type.

 • Undefined